Darktimeoff/Crash-Game/README.md

 Launches server on the port [http://localhost:3030]

 ### Procedure for starting
-Firstly, in first terminal write `node src/server/server`, after this in another terminal write  write `npm run start`
+When the npm packages are installed, in first terminal write `node src/server/server`, after this in another terminal write `npm run start`